jnavila/plotkicadsch/docs/index.md

 *.pro filter=kicad_project
 ```

-After that, we define the filters, and we want it to be available for all the projects where the attribute will be defined, so we define it at the user config level.
+After that, we define the filters and we want them to be available for all the projects where the attribute is defined, so we define it at the user config level.
 The `clean` part of the filter (for checkin) will get rid of the date, while the `smudge` part of the filter (checkout) will do nothing.

 Doing nothing is just passing the content through the `cat` command.
 On the other hand, the actual filtering in the `clean` part needs a little more work.
 Basically, we apply a stream edition, via the `sed` command: